d3fend/d3fend-ontology/extensions/ocsf/readme.md

 restrictions on what properties are relevant to them.

-If the attribute is a owl:DatatypeProperty then its rdfs:range should be generated with the OCSF Datatype and when the class is known
+If the attribute is a owl:DatatypeProperty then its rdfs:range should be generated with the OCSF Datatype and when the class is known.

 ### events.rqg
 Events are declared subclasses of d3f:DigitalEvent that are related to